quanzhuo/bash-scripts/README.md

 bash-scripts
 ===

 This repository contains some useful bash scripts and commands usage.

-* alter-java.bash
-This script make you able to choose your perfered java as the default java on your system.
++   alter-java.bash: This script make you able to choose your perfered java as default on your system.
 Just run the script to see how to use it.

-* sync-repos.bash
-Sync local repo with remote automatic.
++   sync-repos.bash: Sync local repo with remote automatic.

-* for-each.bash
-A useful script to traversal each item  in a directory recursively.
++   for-each.bash: A useful script to traversal each item  in a directory recursively.

-* gen-files.sh
-Generate a series of files to fill up android phone's sdcard.
++   gen-files.sh: Generate a series of files to fill up android phone's sdcard.
++   fastboot-reboot-tr.sh: tranfer android phone between fastboot mode and normal boot.